UnnatiChitroda/CarSales_Dashboard/README.md

 This project is Car Sales Analytics Dashboard built using Power BI to analyze Year-To-Date (YTD) performance across sales revenue, Car volume, pricing trends, dealer regions, and product attributes.

 Business Objective <BR>
-• How are YTD sales performing compared to last year?
+• How are YTD sales performing compared to last year?  <BR>
-• Which body styles and colors generate the highest revenue?
+• Which body styles and colors generate the highest revenue?  <BR>
-• Which dealer regions are underperforming?
+• Which dealer regions are underperforming?  <BR>
-• Is average selling price increasing or declining?
+• Is average selling price increasing or declining?  <BR>
-• Which car brands contribute the most to total sales?
+• Which car brands contribute the most to total sales?  <BR>
  <BR>
 This dashboard solves these problems using structured data modeling, advanced DAX calculations, and interactive visual exploration.
  <BR>  <BR>